-Figure 5 presents an overview of user behavior in the Net Benefit treatment, comparing behavior in the month before (the white bar) and the month after (the black bar) the newsletter.
-The left column presents the behavior of all users, while the right column presents that of the active users.
+column presents the behavior of all users, while the right column presents that of the active users.
 Since updating the database was not available prior to the experiment, the last row does not contain any white bars.

-We first verify that behavioral changes in the treatment group are due to user responses to the social information in the newsletters by comparing changes in behavior in the treatment and control groups.
+We first verify that behavioral changes in the treatment are due to user responses to the social information in the newsletters by comparing changes in behavior in the treatment and the control.
 Since updating the database was not available prior to the experiment, we examine changes in popular and rare movie ratings compared to the respective behaviors in the control group.